 If you are a driven graduate wishing to tackle big questions in biology in a leading interdisciplinary institute, then the Charles H. Best Fellowship is for you.

 Donnelly Centre researchers always seek new ways to explore global gene regulation and signal transduction using systems biology approaches, including functional genomics, proteomics, metabolomics and computational biology, in order to understand genetics of disease.

 Our ideal candidate is a highly qualified graduate (2 years or less post PhD) in the fields of molecular biology, genetics or genomics.
 Candidates should send their application to one or two primary faculty members in the Donnelly Centre whose research interests match their own.

-Brenda Andrews, Gary Bader, Benjamin Blencowe, Charles Boone, Amy Caudy, Andrew Fraser, Jack Greenblatt, Timothy Hughes, Philip Kim, Henry Krause, Jason Moffat, Quaid Morris, Hannes Röst, Frederick Roth, William Ryu, Sachdev Sidhu, Mikko Taipale and Zhaolei Zhang.
+Brenda Andrews, Gary Bader, Benjamin Blencowe, Charles Boone, Andrew Fraser, Jack Greenblatt, Timothy Hughes, Philip Kim, Henry Krause, Jason Moffat, Rafael Montenegro-Burke, Hannes Röst, Frederick Roth, William Ryu, Sachdev Sidhu, Mikko Taipale and Zhaolei Zhang.